maphstr/TCA9555/README.md

 ## Introduction

 **TCA9555** is a Python module for interfacing the Texas Instruments [TCA9555](https://www.ti.com/lit/ds/symlink/tca9555.pdf) 16-bit I2C-based GPIO expander using a Raspberry Pi.
+All public methods are **thread-safe** which allows for continuous reading / writing to the GPIO from mutliple threads.

 ## Installation